amzick/rvm/README.md

+## Dev
+create .env file in server, add MONGO_URI and SECRET_OR_KEY vals from heroku npm i in server and client npm run dev

 0. Chores / things to learn any time
 - redirecting to https causes infinite loop
 - replace console.logs with console.errors. add console.info on loading the site (use css on console log)